Nils-Aslak Valkeapää: Writing

-Valkeapää's first book, Terveisiä Lapista (Greetings from Lapland), was published in 1971 and acted as a political treatise on the issues impacting Sámi people, including condemnations of boarding schools designed for assimilation and land acquisition policies.
+Valkeapää's first book, Terveisiä Lapista (Greetings from Lapland), was published by Otava in 1971 and acted as a political pamphlet and treatise on the issues impacting Sámi people, including condemnations of boarding schools designed for assimilation and land acquisition policies.
 The book was written in Finnish, and was the second-ever book by a Sámi author to be translated into English.

-Valkeapää's debut book of poetry, Giđa ijat čuovgadat (Spring Nights So Bright), was published in 1974.
+Valkeapää's debut book of poetry, Giđa ijat čuovgadat (Spring Nights So Bright), was self-published in Oulu in 1974.
+A Finnish translation by Anneli Rosell, Kevään yöt niin valoisat, was published in 1980 with illustrations by Valkeapää.
 From 1974 to 2001, he published nine books of poetry, all written in Northern Sámi.
 Only two of his books were ever translated into Finnish - his debut and his 1988 collection Beaivi, Áhcázan (The Sun, My Father).
 Beaivi, Áhcázan was awarded the Nordic Council Literature Prize in 1991.

 Along with his poetry and nonfiction, Valkeapää also wrote a Noh play that was performed in Japan in 1995.
 The play was first performed in Sámi at the Beaivváš Sámi Našunálateáhter as Ridn’oaivi ja Nieguid Oaidni (The Frost-haired and the Dream-seer) in 2007.
+In 1981, he was the editor-in-chief of the publication Aiti.

 In 1984, Valkeapää was one of the founders of the publishing house DAT.
 He established DAT to publish his books and music and to support and publish other Sámi artists and writers.

 Art

 Valkeapää was both an artist and a photographer.
 Many of his paintings were based on Sámi mythological beings, while his pencil drawings often featured birds, people and reindeer.
-He included his art in several of his poetry books, including his award-winning book Beaivi, Áhcázan, and he designed the covers for not only his own music records and books but also for books by other Sámi writers like Rauni Magga Lukkari.
+He included his art in several of his poetry books, including his award-winning book Beaivi, Áhcázanand his 1981 collection Ádjaga silbasuonat, and he designed the covers for not only his own music records and books but also for books by other Sámi writers like Rauni Magga Lukkari's Jiengat vulget (1980) and Kirsti Paltto's Risten (1981).
 His artwork was also presented at the North Norway Festival in 1991.

 Valkeapää donated thirty of his art pieces to Kautokeino Municipality, where the collection is on permanent display at Guovdageainnu Gilišillju (the Kautokeino Museum).

 Activism

 Valkeapää was a prominent figure in the movement for Sámi rights, which he connected to the broader international Indigenous rights movement.
 He expressed feelings of solidarity with North American Indigenous communities and particularly Inuit and other Arctic Indigenous people.
 In 1975, he attended the founding meeting of the World Council of Indigenous Peoples (WCIP) in Port Alberni, Canada as a Sámi representative of Finland.
 That same year, he referred to Sámi people as Indigenous people for the first time during an interview on Sámi radio.
+He was also chairman of the Sámi Writers' Association (Sami girječällid searvi).

 Valkeapää became the cultural coordinator of the WCIP in 1978.
 In this role, he organised Davvi Šuvva, the world's first Sámi cultural festival, in Karesuvanto in 1979.